kanisterio/kanister/examples/stable/csi-snapshot/README.md

 # Remove the log file
 $ rm /var/log/time.log

 # Check the first entry recorded in the /var/log/time.log again.
-It is now replaced with new entry.
+It is now replaced with a new entry.
-# This is because Time Log app recreates the log file once it's deleted and starts adding newer entries to it.
+# This is because Time-Logger app recreates the log file once it's deleted and starts adding newer entries to it.
 $ head --lines=1 /var/log/time.log
 Sun Jan 23 09:15:43 UTC 2022
 ```